DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > "If i want something done right, i have to do it yourself"

+> Little fingers cradle a frame, little eyes stare silently at the screen.
+Little knees pulled to her chest, little girl's tears flow no more, long dry.
+Her parents lie dead not far, father's hand dropped his ax, mother's hand dropped her knife.
+Five mangled bodies slashed and sliced lie there too, gruesome maws wide open, butcher's grimace.
+Her brother bleeds weakly, his pistol droops to the ground, his eyes unfocused, thoughts grow faint.
+The pictures on the screen move and tell a story, of many dead people and more dead creatures.
+She watches her sister fight and watches her die, impaled on spears of bone and claw.
+She watches as a switch falls from her sister's hands and fire swallows all.

 > "I would rather die chasing my dream then die of old age with (silent) regret"

+> a certain kind of madness balancing fortitude and near maniacal drive

+> "They create a bogus study which they publish in a serious-sounding science magazine owned by a for-profit university with a grand name like Anthropological University of Pennsylvania or the like.
+Website A publishes an outrageous article citing this study, then website B picks up the story, quoting website A. Website C does the same quoting website B… and then website A quotes website C as source.
+Now, all the clickbait articles dangled under the nose of viewers come with a list of apparently reliable sources.
+Of course, they control every organism involved from the start.
+It's just a ploy…"

 > Quantum immortality, the desperate belief. how sad